connected-web/promise-path/README.md

 # Promise Path
-A collection of path methods brought together as promises.
+A collection of path based methods brought together as promises.

 ## API
+The API currently supports the following methods:
 - read
 - write
 - find